 Weng Kong Loh was looking for an evangelism tool that connected with Japanese culture.
 He didn’t find many.
 Then his friend introduced him to a comic-book artist.
 The 2 men worked together to create a full-color manga version of the Four Spiritual Laws evangelistic booklet.

 Translating the 4 principles of the evangelistic tool into story form was tricky.
 The 2 men were up for the challenge.
 There are now over 70,000 copies of The Search, the new ministry tool from Japan.

 But the driving force behind new evangelistic strategies is not to be hip or trendy.
 Instead the ministry works to be relevant to an ever-changing culture and audience.

-“We must go join the conversation where it’s happening -- or we’ll be ignored,” says Neil Downey, a Campus Crusade for Christ staff member.
+“We must go join the conversation where it’s happening – or we’ll be ignored,” says Neil Downey, a Cru staff member.
 “In Acts 17, Paul demonstrates his willingness to adapt his methods of evangelism to address the Athenian culture, quoting their inscriptions and poetry.
 Paul was a student of culture and we must be the same; communicating the timeless truth of the gospel in a relevant way.”

 It would be impossible to give a comprehensive list, but here are some more strategies, ideas and outreaches that are being developed to help you reach your area of spiritual influence.

 More ideas will always be in the works, until the whole world hears.